CuteBaccha/Alice/Bikash/config/README.md

 ## Images/Thumbnail Vars

-- You can change images which are used in Aditya Player Bot.
+- You can change images which are used in Alice.
-- You can generate telegaph links from [BikashgadgetsTech](http://t.me/BikashGadgetsTech) and use it here.
+- You can generate telegaph links from [ISHQ00_I](https://t.me/ISHQ00_I) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.
 2. `PING_IMG_URL` : Image which comes on /ping command of bot.